VersionControlAdmin/Ironhack-Project-HighlandRunner/README.md

 ## HighlandRunner Tower Defense Game Documentation

-This document provides an overview of the HighlandRunner Tower Defense game code.
+This document provides an overview of the HighlandRunner Tower Defense game code, which was generated as part of a one week project as part of the 3rd week of the Ironhack Bootcamp Berlin, Germany.

 ### Game Overview